 These are the main achievements in the mobile app marketing in 2009 and 2019.
 To add to this, professional developers are working every nerve to improve in this sector in order to see more of the changes in the future.

 Success can be difficult to define in-app marketing.
-Sometimes measuring success and keeping a record of revenue, building awareness, daily active users or downloads can become difficult and it also shifts the focus of the company from the main line of business.
+Sometimes measuring success and keeping a record of revenue, building awareness, daily active users or downloads can become difficult and it also shifts the focus of the company from the mainline of business.

 Business houses need to give dedicated time to all these marketing strategies and require professional advice from digital marketers.
-One that can help in this matter is app developments and digital marketing companies who solely focus on this.
+One that can help in this matter is app developments and digital marketing companies that solely focus on this.